PetrKorab/Arabica/paper.md

 • While some existing text-processing packages (e.g. [@pyarabic:2022]) focus on a specific group of languages, Arabica offers text-mining methods for all Latin Alphabet languages, including the stopwords removal of 18 lists of stopwords included in the NLTK corpus of stopwords.
-It allows removing more sets of stopwords at once to clean datasets from multilingual regions.

 # Dependencies